Bury Town F.C.: 1980s to present

-In 1986–87, which proved to be Bury Town's last season in the Eastern Counties League, the club enjoyed another good run in the FA Cup reaching the fourth qualifying round.
-The Blues were drawn away to Football Conference leaders Enfield and forced a 0–0 draw before 842 spectators.
+In 1986–87, which proved to be Bury Town's last season in the Eastern Counties League, the club enjoyed another good run in the FA Cup, reaching the fourth qualifying round.
+The Blues were drawn away to Conference leaders Enfield and forced a 0–0 draw before 842 spectators.
 A record crowd of over 2,500 saw the visitors win the replay at Ram Meadow.
 In 1987 Bury rejoined the Southern League and experienced mixed fortunes in the Southern Division.
 The 1995–96 season saw the club accepting a transfer across to the Midland Division.
 After completion of only one season in the Midland Division, Bury Town were relegated back to the Eastern Counties League.
-Despite relegation Bury won the Suffolk Premier Cup, beating Woodbridge Town in the final.
+Despite relegation the club won the Suffolk Premier Cup, beating Woodbridge Town in the final.

 Bury saw little success until the 2004–05 season with the club finishing second in the league and winning the Westwood Shield, as well as reaching the quarter-finals of the FA Vase for the second time.
 The following season saw the club finish second in the league again, allowing them promotion to Division One North of the Isthmian League, as well as reaching the semi-final of the FA Vase.
 Two seasons later the club were transferred into Division One Midlands of the Southern League as part of a geographical reorganisation.
 In the same season they reached the first round proper of the FA Cup for the first time in forty years, losing 4–2 away to Conference North club Alfreton Town.
 The 2009–10 season ended with the club winning 3–0 on the final day of the season to claim the title, earning promotion to the seventh level of English football, where they were placed in the Isthmian League Premier Division.
 The following season they won the Premier Cup for a tenth time, defeating Needham Market 2–0 in the final, and also finished third in the league, qualifying for the play-offs, where they lost 2–1 at home to Lowestoft Town.
 In 2011–12 the club won the Isthmian League Cup.
 After finishing bottom of the Premier Division in 2014–15 season they were relegated to Division One North.

+In 2023–24 Bury were runners-up in the renamed North Division but were beaten 3–1 by Brentwood Town in the play-off semi-finals.
+The following season saw the club finish third in the division, before going onto beat Waltham Abbey 4–0 in the play-off semi-finals and then Brightlingsea Regent 1–0 in the final to earn promotion to the Premier Division Central of the Southern League.